streaming-graphs/NOUS/EntityDisambiguation/README.md

 # NOUS : Construction and Querying of Dynamic Knowledge Graphs
 ## 1. Introduction
-Entity Linking or Disambiguation is the task maps an entity mentioned in text to the matching vertex in the graph.
-NOUS entity linking implements the parallel version of the Entity Disambiguation algorithm as described by Han et al in "Collective Entity Linking in Web Text: A Graph-based Method, SIGIR 2011"
+Entity Disambiguation algorithms map  "mention of an entity" in text to its corresponding matching vertex in the knowledge base.
+NOUS implements the parallel version of the Entity Disambiguation algorithm as described by Han et al in "Collective Entity Linking in Web Text: A Graph-based Method, SIGIR 2011"

 ## 2. Build and Execute Hello World Program(s):
 ### 2.1 Prerequisites